Lori Brown (architect)

-Lori Brown (born March 1, 1969, in Decatur Georgia) is the co-founder of ArchiteXX, a group dedicated to transforming the architecture profession for women.
-She is a registered architect, author and associate professor at Syracuse University.
+Lori Brown (born March 1, 1969) is an American architect and the co-founder of ArchiteXX, a group dedicated to transforming the architecture profession for women.
+She is a registered architect, author and Distinguished professor at Syracuse University.
 Her research focuses on architecture and social justice issues with particular emphasis on gender and its impact upon spatial relationships.
-She is a member of both the American Institute of Architects and the American Association of University Women.
+She is an elected fellow of the American Institute of Architects and a member of the American Association of University Women.

 Education

-Brown received a Bachelor of Science degree from the Georgia Institute of Technology where she spent her final year studying at the Ecole d’Architecture in Paris.
+Brown received a Bachelor of Science degree from the Georgia Institute of Technology where she spent her final year studying at the École Spéciale d'Architecture in Paris.
 Following, she received a Master of Architecture degree from Princeton University.
 Prior to teaching, Brown was working as an architect in New York City for several award-winning firms including Pei Cobb Freed & Partners, Gwathmey Siegel & Associates Architects and Hali Weiss Architects.
 She is a registered architect in the state of New York and a member of the American Institute of Architects.